-"The Memorial Garden is another public quiet and tranquil refuge with its benches, flowers, bushes and pathways which give an aura of a nature reserve close to the town centre.
+"The Memorial Garden is another quiet and tranquil refuge with its benches, flowers, bushes and pathways which give an aura of a nature reserve close to the town centre.
 It's a place to relax and unwind and should be regularly maintained.
 It is also an historic site of the UNION workhouse".
 (Consultation comment)

-4.5 The Memorial Garden (Figure 6) on Hensington Road is one of the few publicly accessible gardens in Woodstock, providing a quiet and tranquil setting for local residents.
-Containing well-tended flower beds, benches and a network of stone paths, it is in good condition and demonstrably special to the local community.
+4.8 The Memorial Garden (Figure 6) on Hensington Road is one of the few publicly accessible gardens in Woodstock, providing a quiet and tranquil setting for local residents.
 The site does not have any existing protection and would benefit from local green space designation.
 There is no existing planning permission for development and the site is within walking distance for most of the local community.
 Respondents to the public consultation indicated that the Memorial Garden is valued as a place for relaxation, to enjoy wildlife and undertake informal exercise.
-Improvements to the quality of the space would be welcome.
+Currently (September 2022) the Garden is undergoing a major upgrade and the improvements to the quality of the Garden will be very welcome.